-Fish Committee: Slade Moore reported on the work of the Committee in 2017.
-Between 160 and 180 volunteer hours had been put in during 2017, mostly by the two members of the Committee but with several occasional helpers.
+Moore reported that between 160 and 180 volunteer hours had been put in during 2017, mostly by the two members of the Committee but with several occasional helpers.
 About 6 more hours will be needed to dismantle the fishway chute for winter.

-He noted that 2 or 3 three times each year, the Committee would kayak the length of the river from Biscay Pond to Pemaquid Falls, identifying and removing (as far as possible) beaver dams and other obstructions to fish passage.
+He noted that 2 or 3 three times each year, the Committee would kayak the length of the river from Biscay Pond to Pemaquid Falls, breaching beaver dams to allow fish passage and removing other obstructions.
 There are between 10 and 12 chronic blockage points that need clearing each year.
 Other work by the Committee includes installing and maintaining the leader for the fish ladder.